 - a) This was a Palmer Station Resupply mission.
-The ship left Punta Arenas on 02 November and returned there on 01 December 2011. - b) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
+The ship left Punta Arenas on 05 December and returned there on 19 December 2011. - b) We have applied the revised algorithm for correcting for the time lag between water passing the remote temperature probe and arriving at our equilibrator.
 We move the pCO2 data two scans earlier.

 R/V L.M.
-Gould Cruise 11/10
+Gould Cruise 11/11

-- b) Data Overview - 1) The pCO2 system performed very well, but the first few hours of data had to be rejected due to water and equilibrator gas flow issues. - 2) The temperature data also appear to be fine. - 3) The atmospheric pCO2 observations were not very well behaved as usual.
+- b) Data Overview - 1) The pCO2 system performed very well. - 2) The temperature data also appear to be fine. - 3) The atmospheric pCO2 observations were not very well behaved as usual.
 There are some reasonable values when the wind is near dead ahead. - 4) The chlorophyll A data from the WetLabs Fluorometer is also appears to be fine.
 There are a couple of very small peaks associated with decreases in pCO2.
 In general the chl values are below meaningful level.